likhitatulimilli/likhitatulimilli/README.md

 👋 Hi, I'm Likhita Tulimilli
 🎓 Currently pursuing my MS in Computer Science at the University of South Florida (Graduating May 2025).
-💼 Previously an SAP ABAP Developer at Hitachi Vantara and now a Software Engineering Intern at Treevah.
+💼 Previously an Associate Software engineer at Hitachi Vantara and now a Software Engineer at Treevah.
 🌐 Passionate about full-stack development, cloud computing, and AI-powered solutions.

 🚀 What I Do